 - Do keep your account details safe.
 A compromised or hacked account can soon get you banned.
 Remember to change your password regularly and keep on top of your internet security.

 - Do use Sales Navigator.
 Sometimes, LinkedIn will send a warning if you’ve not had much, if any, activity.
 So, if you want to up your usage for sales activity, having an account with Sales Navigator is useful.
+Therefore, it’s important to know how to use linkedIn sales navigator to generate leads.

 These are the community guidelines that you should adhere to when you’re using LinkedIn.
 Some are firm rules while others are more suggestions to keep the platform as productive as possible.
 Some best practices include: